Shahriar-Kariman/CS3383_Assignemnt_5/CS3383_Assignment5.md

   return {'split': best_split, 'cost': min_cost}
 ```

-Now I know for sure that that is a recursive algorithm but I dont think its a backtracking algorithm but I have spent a lot of time trying to figure out a way to prune the space but I cant think of any.
+Now I know for sure that that is a recursive algorithm but I don't think its a backtracking algorithm but I have spent a lot of time trying to figure out a way to prune the space but I cant think of any.
 I mean so what if adding an index increases the cost I have no proof that adding another one won't reduce the cost so I cant prune base of the current state of the search.

 Honestly I give up if my answer is not a backtracking algorithm just don't give me the marks for this question I don't care.

 And by the way since I calculate the cost for every possible index and the cost calculation happens in $\Theta(n)$ then the total running time is $\Theta(n^2)$.

-## Question 4 - Planidrome Partitioning
+## Question 4 - Palindrome Partitioning

 ```py
 def is_palindrome(s):